Purity of critical cohomology and Kac's conjecture: Cohomological Donaldson--Thomas theory

 and

-This is a special case of the theorem proved in the appendix of \cite{Chicago2}, which applies directly to (\ref{nnilpver}), and applies to (\ref{nilpver}) on account of Proposition \ref{stableunderpi}.
-The extra shift comes from the fact that the relative (complex) dimension of $\pi$ (from (\ref{pidef})) is $\sum_{a\in S}\gamma(s(a))\gamma(t(a))$.
-We have the following identity for all dimension vectors $\gamma\in \mathbb{Z}^{Q_0}$
+\end{theorem} This is a special case of \cite[Cor.A.9]{Chicago2}, which applies directly to (\ref{nnilpver}), and applies to (\ref{nilpver}) on account of Proposition \ref{stableunderpi}.
+The extra shift in $l'$ comes from the fact that the relative (complex) dimension of $\pi$ (from (\ref{pidef})) is $\sum_{a\in S}\gamma(s(a))\gamma(t(a))$.
+On the other hand, for all dimension vectors $\gamma\in \mathbb{Z}^{Q_0}$,